Bullseye198/DiscoverMars/README.md

 - [ ] Split up UI by creating Mars-Ui Module
 - [ ] Add string "No available pictures from this date"
 - [ ] Add option to go to first available pictures if there is none on selected date

+In Progress:
 - [ ] Bug: When switched from image detail to image list, camera resets

-In Progress:
-- [ ] Datepicker always shows the last picked date

 Done:
 - [x] Set up android-ui, cache, data, domain and remote modules with dependencies
 - [x] Dagger2 implementation
 - [x] Set up 2 fragments (with listAdapter and description)